Skip to content

 name: traefik

-Then configure the default server to implement frp subdomain forwarding:
+Then configure the default server to enable frp subdomain forwarding: